-Located within the Northumberland Strait, the Chignecto Isthmus is a narrow land bridge measuring only 15 kilometres that joins Nova Scotia to New Brunswick and the rest of the continent.
+Located within the Northumberland Strait, the Chignecto Isthmus is a narrow land bridge measuring only 15 kilometres wide that joins Nova Scotia to New Brunswick and the rest of the continent.
 It is an important ecological corridor for land-based species, and the only route for wildlife in and out of Nova Scotia.
 The Chignecto Isthmus also has an extensive system of swamps, lakes, marshes and bogs.

 This area contains outstanding examples of mature forests, wetlands, large lakes, granite ridges and bogs.
 Large tracts of wilderness support species at risk, including nationally endangered wood turtle and provincially endangered mainland moose.
 Salt marshes, brackish lagoons and tidal mudflats along the eastern shore make this an area of national significance to migratory waterfowl.
 This includes the Ramsar-designated Musquodoboit Harbour and Outer Estuary.